Automated Defense using Cloud Services for AWS, Azure and GCP

 Scenarios

-• Parsing VPC flow logs to defend against network attacks in AWS cloud services
+• VPC flow logs to defend cloud services (AWS)

-• AWS IAM CloudTrail logs to detect and defend against backdoors planted by attackers
+• IAM CloudTrail logs to detect and defend against backdoors (AWS)

 Some of the topics and techniques covered will include (at a minimum):

-We start day one by setting the stage for automated response by deploying a centralized monitoring & alerting system
+Day one starts by setting the stage for automated defence by tackling Centralised Monitoring & Alerting System.

 • Attack patterns analysis and detection